Derrick Todd Lee: Pam Kinamore

 On July 12, 2002, 44-year-old Pamela Piglia Kinamore was murdered after being abducted from her home on Baton Rouge's Briarwood Place, shortly after returning from her antique shop in Denham Springs.
 Lee had entered through the unlocked front door and kidnapped Kinamore as she was sitting in the bath.
-After being beaten and tied-up, Kinamore was driven to the Whiskey Bay, part of the Atchafalaya Basin in Plaquemines Parish, where she was raped before having her throat slit, nearly beheading her.
+After being beaten and tied-up, Kinamore was driven to the Whiskey Bay, part of the Atchafalaya Basin in Iberville Parish, where she was raped before having her throat slit, nearly beheading her.
 Her husband identified Kinamore's body from a golden earring, as she was otherwise too mutilated.
 A silver toe ring had been taken from her body by Lee, who gifted it to his wife.

 Two motorists spotted Kinamore as she was driven around in Lee's truck, after she had made eye contact with them while briefly conscious.
 A woman on the Airline Highway recorded the licence plate while a truck driver on Interstate 10 reported the sighting via CB radio.
 A sperm sample was recovered from Kinamore's body, but too insufficient for a full DNA profile.

 Dené Colomb

-On November 21, 2002, 23-year-old Trineisha Dené Colomb was murdered after being abducted from her home in Lafayette.
+On November 21, 2002, 23-year-old Trineisha Dené Colomb was murdered after being abducted from visiting her mother's grave in Lafayette.
 Colomb was the only known victim to hail from outside the larger Baton Rouge area.
 Her car and belongings were found near Grand Coteau cemetery.
 Colomb was fatally bludgeoned after being raped.
 Colomb's body was found three days later by a hunter in a forest near Scott, Louisiana.